Electrical Engineering Bachelor's Degree

 Tomorrow Needs 21st Century Electrical Engineers

-Electrical engineers design, develop, test, and supervise the manufacture of electrical equipment for tomorrow.
-With a median annual wage of $100,420 and an annual job growth of 7%, you'll be in great demand.
-(BLS, May 2021).
+Electrical engineers design, develop, test, and supervise.
+They are responsible for the manufacture of electrical equipment for tomorrow.
+With a 2023 median annual wage of $109,010 and an annual job growth of 5% from 2022 to 2032, you'll be in great demand.
+(BLS Occupatonal Outlook Handbook)

-Prepare to contribute from day one, by joining an Enterprise team to solve real engineering problems and explore new commercial opportunities.
+Prepare to contribute from day one.
+Join an Enterprise team to solve real engineering problems.
+Explore new commercial opportunities.
 Develop marketing, business, and leadership skills.
 Teams are open to any major and operate like companies in the private sector.
-Many of Michigan Tech’s 20-plus Enterprise teams have projects that are a natural fit for electrical, computer, and robotics engineers, including the ones housed in this department:
+Many Enterprise teams have projects that are a natural fit for electrical, computer, and robotics engineers.
+This department houses some of the team resources:

-• Blue Marble Security Enterprise (BMSE)—Focused on securing the future through thoughtful use of technology to address challenges of security, the environment, and industrial process control.
+• Blue Marble Security Enterprise (BMSE)—Focused on securing the future through thoughtful use of technology.
+Address challenges of security, the environment, and industrial process control.

-• Wireless Communication Enterprise (WCE)—Creates wireless, optical, and biomedical solutions utilizing lasers, RFID, wind/solar power, printed circuit board design, and embedded systems programming.
+• Wireless Communication Enterprise (WCE)—Create wireless, optical, and biomedical solutions.
+Utilizing lasers, RFID, and wind or solar power.
+Do printed circuit board design and embedded systems programming.

-• Robotic Systems Enterprise (RSE)—Integrate electrical and mechanical systems with embedded AI to solve a variety of problems, including creating a fully functional SAE Level 4 autonomous vehicle.
+• Robotic Systems Enterprise (RSE)—Integrate electrical and mechanical systems with embedded AI to solve problems.
+For example, help create a fully functional SAE Level 4 autonomous vehicle.

 ECE majors also join: